ddean4040/Networks-for-WordPress/readme.txt

 Contributors: ddean
 Tags: multisite, multi-site, sites, networks, multi-network, multiple, multi-domain, domains Requires at least: 3.0
-Tested up to: 3.3
+Tested up to: 3.3.1
-Stable tag: 1.0.9
+Stable tag: 1.1.0

-Adds a Networks panel for network admins to create and manage multiple networks from one WordPress installation.
+Adds a Networks panel for network admins to create and manage multiple Networks from one WordPress installation.

 == Description ==